top of page

 Cons:

 The litter box is an important resource for your cat.
 You want to make sure they view their bathroom as an attractive place for elimination.
 Otherwise, you may have a problem.
-Offering a big box is one way to make your cat's litter box an attractive place which can help eliminate or prevent house soiling.
+Offering a big box that is easily accessible is one way to make your cat's litter box an attractive place which can help eliminate or prevent house soiling.

 Check out my Favorite Products for more recommendations.